All About BudgetsDebtHow To Deal With A Debt Collector You Can't Pay

 Thanks for your question, Marilyn.

-I will do my best to address your situation and perhaps if you need help with your budget you can contact me.
+I will do my best to address your situation; if you need help with your budget, please don’t hesitate to contact me.

-If you are able to free up the money somehow or earn extra money that may help with debt repayment.
+If you can free up the money or earn extra money, that may help with debt repayment.

 What If I Can’t Pay Back A Debt Collector?

-If a debt collector calls you perhaps you can try to negotiate with them but often it’s too late once they own the debt.
+If a debt collector calls you, you may be able to try negotiating with them, but often it’s too late once they own the debt.

-This is called a wage garnishment in Canada which forces your employer to send your wages to pay off your debt.
+This is known as a wage garnishment in Canada, which requires your employer to deduct a portion of your wages to pay off your debt.

 Related: 5 Facts about Wage Garnishment

-When you have debt you can’t pay back you’re better off contacting who you owe money to and explain the situation.
+When you have debt you can’t repay, it’s better to contact the person you owe money to and explain the situation.

-You may find they would rather get some money from you then all of the money from you or put you on a payment plan that works for your budget.
+You may find they would instead get some money from you than all of the money from you or put you on a payment plan that works for your budget.

-If they sent your debt to a collection agency they risk getting nothing out of it at all and having to pay the debt collector.
+If they send your debt to a collection agency, they risk getting nothing out of it and paying the debt collector.

-It sounds to me that you have the debt collector coming for you and since you can’t pay the debt back all you can do is tell them so.
+It sounds like you have the debt collector coming for you, and since you can’t pay the debt back, all you can do is tell them so.

-Below is everything I know about being in debt with a debt collector so I hope it offers you a bit of relief understanding your rights as a consumer.
+Below is everything I know about being in debt with a debt collector, so I hope it offers relief in understanding your rights as a consumer.

 Mr.CBB